 with 2x teleconvertor

 Exposure times are the next consideration.
-The following exposure times are based on a medium speed film and an effective aperture that would be common with a long telephoto and teleconverter combination.
-Exposures may vary with your equipment based on ISO speed of film used and effective aperture.
+The following exposure times are based on a medium ISO setting and an effective aperture that would be common with a long telephoto and teleconverter combination.
+Exposures may vary with your equipment based on ISO speed and effective aperture.
 The Danjon Lunar Eclipse Luminosity Scale has been included to provide better guesstimates for totality.

 *see table below